bcwood/Piglet/README.md

 PowerShell implementation of the popular [Figlet](http://www.figlet.org/) command line utility.
 This is written with the intention of being 100% compatible with existing Figlet fonts.
 The default set of fonts has been included here, with many more available.

+Piglet is compatible with both powershell.exe (v5) and pwsh.exe (v7).

 ## Examples

 Basic usage: